princecanberra/cssShadowPack/README.md

 You can take any of these css files that suitable for your project, by selected individual file from thi package or you can use for whole file.

+You can also edit background and the demensoin of the shadow to suite your project.